 What Is G-Sync?

-Well, in order to explain G-Sync, we first have to explain V-Sync.
+Well, to explain G-Sync, we first have to explain V-Sync.
 Without going into too much detail, we can summarize it as follows:

 When a monitor’s refresh rate and the framerate produced by the graphics card are out of sync, it leads to some nasty-looking screen-tearing.
-In order to prevent screen-tearing from occurring, V-sync limits the maximum number of frames in order to prevent the two from falling out of sync.
+In order to prevent screen-tearing from occurring, V-sync limits the maximum number of frames to avoid the two from falling out of sync.

 Now, while this may be a good enough solution for 60Hz monitors and low framerates, as we enter 144Hz territory, V-Sync can easily lead to stuttering and input lag, which is something that you definitely don’t want in a monitor that you got for its performance.
 And that’s where adaptive sync steps in.

-What adaptive sync does is communicate with the monitor in order to constantly keep the refresh rate in sync with the inevitable framerate fluctuations, thus keeping the two in sync without having to impose any sort of limit on the FPS.
+What adaptive sync does is communicate with the monitor to continually keep the refresh rate in sync with the inevitable framerate fluctuations, thus keeping the two in sync without having to impose any sort of limit on the FPS.
 As for G-Sync, it is simply Nvidia’s take on adaptive sync.

 Why Are G-Sync Monitors Expensive?

 Something that you’ve probably noticed if you’ve been looking at G-Sync monitors is that they are consistently quite pricey.
 And why is that?

-First and foremost, we should point out that G-Sync is a hardware-based technology i.e. the monitor requires a proprietary Nvidia scaler module to be installed in order to support this technology.
-Needless to say, this means that Nvidia has a monopoly on G-Sync, so the monitor manufacturers need to increase the price in order to make up for the extra cost of G-Sync implementation.
+First and foremost, we should point out that G-Sync is a hardware-based technology i.e., the monitor requires a proprietary Nvidia scaler module to be installed in order to support this technology.
+Needless to say, this means that Nvidia has a monopoly on G-Sync, so the monitor manufacturers need to increase the price to make up for the extra cost of G-Sync implementation.

 However, this strict control is not necessarily a bad thing.
-True, there is no competition so the prices are high, but Nvidia’s close involvement and quality control ensures that G-Sync is implemented properly and works flawlessly in every G-Sync monitor.
+True, there is no competition, so the prices are high, but Nvidia’s close involvement and quality control ensure that G-Sync is appropriately implemented and works flawlessly in every G-Sync monitor.

 What Other Choice Do You Have?

 Now, If you’ve been looking at any of the more affordable 144Hz monitors, then you’ve probably noticed that AMD has their own take on adaptive sync – FreeSync.